bajahouse/baja-core/readme.md

     * Spell video: [link](https://streamable.com/rfvj7f)
     * Created By: @tester

 3. **infinite-dungeon-module**: This module was made to emulate a torghast experience, but without an ending to have infinite scaling.
+The way it should have been.
+Creature spawns are randomly generated formations with only a single point given.
+Adding new dungeons should be fairly simple.
     * Created By: @tester

 4. **item-creation**: Implementation of a runtime item generator for a diablo-like experience.
+The underlying system can also be used to update already created items.
 This module also includes a gossip menu reforger.
     * Item Creation video: [link](https://streamable.com/trrnk8)
     * Item Reloading video: [link](https://streamable.com/03u64f)
     * Reforging video: [link](https://streamable.com/x3fx7j)